andrew/ultimate-awesome/README.md

 - [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - A manually curated list of Open Government Data portals, websites, APIs, tools and other related resources in Switzerland.
 Relevant links to international websites are listed as well.
 - [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
 - [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
-- [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
 - [awesome-graph-representation-learning](https://github.com/zlpure/awesome-graph-representation-learning) - A curated list for awesome graph representation learning resources.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.